AI Model Fine-Tuning - 45 minutes

 patterns:

 And now lets also create an attribution.txt file for citing sources.
-Copy the following and create a new file attribution.txt in the folder driving_age
+Copy the following and create a new file attribution.txt in the same folder parasol:

 Title of work: Parasol Insurance